roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/4-20 Unit 7 Lesson 5.md

 1. The y-axis is not reporting the outside temperature.
 What is the y-axis actually reporting?

+Temperature anomalies in the land ocean temp index

 2. How would you describe the trend in atmospheric temperature?